zukarusan/JChoreco/README.md

 ---

-*Refer to Usage Example for details.
-For this example, it is assumed the chord model is loaded in the package*.
+*For all examples, it is assumed the chord model is loaded in the package.
+Refer to Usage Example for details.*
 <br><br>From file, predict chord **cautiously** of *all samples in the file* with the following code
 ```java
 String pathFile = "/path/to/file.wav";